 Want that coffee house vibe with more options for snacks and meals?
 The cafe life is for you.
 Tuck yourself away at Slake Cafe with all their delicious options for breakfast and lunch with pastries and minimal distractions.
 Alta’s Cafe is ideal if you want fresh air, good food and a healthy dose of sunshine.

 If you have an office space downtown, several buildings have lobbies that are both beautiful and aesthetically pleasing.
 Most buildings have some sort of porch or patio if they do not have a large, functional lobby space.
 Find that nice area to step outside your office but stay in your building so you are still easy to reach.
-405 Colorado has a public sky lobby that is beautiful with a wrap-around terrace that should really inspire you to do something incredible.

 The Book Store